liamphmurphy/HappyBot/README.md

 Primary reason was for practice and working on my programming abilities, but I did have a few goals in mind.
 You can use notepad or any other text editor you are familiar with.

+You will need an Oauth token.
+Open this link and login if necessary: https://twitchapps.com/tmi/

+Paste that Oauth token in the designed spot in the config file.

 Below is an example config file that is filled out.
+If there are quotes around a value, make sure they are not deleted.

     ChannelName = "#lphm"
     ServerName = "irc.chat.twitch.tv:6667"